Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: Asymmetry in the Gyrotropic Velocity-Space Signature of Ion Cyclotron Damping with Two Counter-propagating ICWs

 For a left-hand polarized ICW, $|\delta \hat{E}_x| = |\delta \hat{E}_y|$ and $\phi_{E_x} - \phi_{E_y} = \pi/2$.
 This gives a time-independent expression for the perpendicular electric field magnitude

 which varies spatially along $z$ with a wavelength $\lambda_z=5.984 \rho_i$.
-As shown in \figref{fig:cd_asymmetry}(top), $E_\perp$ peaks at $z = 0$ and vanishes at integer multiples of $z = \pm 2.992 \rho_i$.
+As shown in \figref{fig:cd_asymmetry}(q), $E_\perp$ peaks at $z = 5.984 n \rho_i$, where $n = 0, \pm 1, \pm 2, \ldots$, and vanishes at integer multiples of $z = \pm 2.992 \rho_i$.
 To examine how this spatial variation affects the FPC signature, we run Liouville mapping at four evenly spaced $z$ positions, $z/\rho_i = -2.9, -1.4, 0.1, 1.6$, while keeping all other parameters identical to those used in the main text.
-These positions, marked with black dashed lines in \figref{fig:cd_asymmetry}(top), are chosen to avoid the exact node where $E_\perp = 0$.
-The resulting gyrotropic FPCs are shown in the second through fifth rows of \figref{fig:cd_asymmetry}.
+These positions, marked with black dashed lines in \figref{fig:cd_asymmetry}(q), are chosen to avoid the exact node where $E_\perp = 0$.
+The resulting gyrotropic FPCs are shown in the first through fourth rows of \figref{fig:cd_asymmetry}.

-At $z = 0.1 \rho_i$ in \figref{fig:cd_asymmetry}(fourth row), near the peak $E_\perp$, the FPC shows a symmetric pattern of ion energization at both $v_\parallel >0$ and $v_\parallel <0$.
+At $z = 0.1 \rho_i$ in \figref{fig:cd_asymmetry}(i-l), near the peak $E_\perp$, the FPC shows a symmetric pattern of ion energization at both $v_\parallel >0$ and $v_\parallel <0$.
 These patterns are centered near the two $n = 1$ resonant velocities associated with the two counter-propagating wave modes.
 This symmetric feature indicates that ions resonating with both wave modes are gaining energy.

-However, at $z = -2.9 \rho_i$ (second row) and $-1.4 \rho_i$ (third row), the FPC pattern becomes asymmetric: ions near the $n = 1$ resonance of the backward-propagating wave ($\mathbf{k}_1$) gain energy, while those near the forward-propagating wave ($\mathbf{k}_2$) lose energy.
-At $z = 1.6 \rho_i$ (fourth row), this asymmetry is reversed in $v_\parallel$, with ions near the $\mathbf{k}_2$ resonance gaining energy while those near the $\mathbf{k}_1$ resonance lose energy.
+However, at $z = -2.9 \rho_i$ in \figref{fig:cd_asymmetry}(a-d) and $-1.4 \rho_i$ in \figref{fig:cd_asymmetry}(e-h), the FPC pattern becomes asymmetric: ions near the $n = 1$ resonance of the backward-propagating wave ($\mathbf{k}_1$) gain energy, while those near the forward-propagating wave ($\mathbf{k}_2$) lose energy.
+At $z = 1.6 \rho_i$ in \figref{fig:cd_asymmetry}(m-p), this asymmetry is reversed in $v_\parallel$, with ions near the $\mathbf{k}_2$ resonance gaining energy while those near the $\mathbf{k}_1$ resonance lose energy.
 The origin of this asymmetry is unclear, and will require further investigation.
 We suspect that the asymmetry results from nonlinear effects captured by the Liouville mapping method.